HansFeddersen/PyBer_Analysis/README.md

 As we can see, all of the lines behave similar but have a few differences.
 The 3 of them peak on the week before march, but for Rural is not the largest peak (that is in April).

-## Recomendations:
+## Recommendations:

 - The average ride per driver per city type is 1.6 in Rural cities, 1.27 in Suburban and 0.67 in urban. **With that numbers it would be  good thing to see how much free time does each driver get per day, with the possibility of adding more drivers**, maybe on rural cities (or even urban cities) not all the people that need rides are getting them because of the availability of the drivers.

-- The average fare per ride on rural cities is 41% higher than the average fare in urban cities (probably because of the distance between points). **Finding  way to make more people take rides on the rural cities would make more money to the company (assuming they take a percentage from every ride).**
+- The average fare per ride on rural cities is 41% higher than the average fare in urban cities (probably because of the distance between points). **Finding a way to make more people take rides on the rural cities would make more money to the company (assuming they take a percentage from every ride).**

 - **If they haven't, the company should conduct a study of the elasticity of the demand when comes to the fares**.
-If the drivers are not working on full capacity, maybe lowering the fares a little would increment the numbers of rides and in the long run it would improve the companies profits.
+If the drivers are not working on full capacity, maybe lowering the fares a little would increment the numbers of rides and in the long run it would improve the company's profits.